-LifeWorks is a fierce advocate for youth and families seeking their path to self-sufficiency.
+LifeWorks is a fearless advocate for youth and families seeking their path to self-sufficiency.
 We are committed to innovative problem solving, shared accountability and a relentless focus on achieving real, sustainable and measurable results for the clients we serve.

 Every year, LifeWorks provides a pathway to self-sufficiency for more than 4,000 youth and families, many of whom are facing life’s most difficult challenges, including homelessness, trauma, and abuse.